bluzDK/bluz-docs/docs/tutorials/getting_started.md

 ##Claim your device
 Once your device is connected to the cloud, you need to claim it, which means the device is associated to your account so only you can control it.
-If you are using the bluz app, this will be done automatically and there is nothing further required.
+If you are using the bluz app, approximately 30 seconds after you connect the device ID will display and a Claim button will appear.
+You can click this to claim your device.
 If you are using the gateway shield, you need to claim your device either through the [Particle CLI](https://docs.particle.io/reference/cli/#particle-device-add), the [Particle Web IDE](https://build.particle.io/login) (by clicking on the Devices icon and selecting 'Add New Device'), or the [REST API](https://docs.particle.io/reference/api/#claim-a-device).